kehantan/labbook/docs/assays/plaque.rst

 #.
 Decant excess water from 6 well plate by slightly tapping the plate facing downwards against a paper towel.
 #.
 Leave the plate on bench to air dry.

-This protocol shows how to work with 6 well plate.
-If you want to do plaque assay in a 12 well plate, there are slight changes need to be made.

-* Cell seeding - 300,000 cells per well for next day infection
-* Use 1 mL of media instead of 1.5 mL

 Clean up
 --------